Louis C. Shepard

 Lewis Capet Shepard (September 2, 1841 - April 27, 1919) was a Union Navy sailor during the American Civil War who received America's highest military decoration, the Medal of Honor, for his actions at the Second Battle of Fort Fisher.
-Due to a Navy clerical error however his citation and history will always record his first name as Louis.
+Due to a Navy clerical error his citation records his first name as Louis.

 Army Service

 Born in Ashtabula County, Ohio, Shepard enlisted as a private in Company I, of the 19th Ohio Infantry, mustering in on April 27, 1861, for a term of three months.
 During that time he participated in the Battle of Rich Mountain in Randolph County, Virginia (now West Virginia).
 This first major land battle of the civil war and Union victory propelled General George B. McClellan to command of the Army of the Potomac.
 According to Shepards 19th OVI muster card he spent three days on extra duty setting telegraph poles, mustering out of this unit August 30, 1861.

 He reenlisted in the 11th Independent Battery, New York Light Artillery on September 18, 1861, for a period of three years.
 On August 26, 1862, he was captured with 19 other soldiers from the 11th IBNYA at the Second Battle of Bull Run also known as Second Manassas.
 During October and November 1862 he is listed with the 7th Detachment, 2nd Battalion, Paroled Prisoners, at Annapolis, Maryland.
 After returning to the 11th IBNYA in December 1862 he was promoted to Corporal on January 2, 1863.
 Corporal Shepard's unit was transferred to the Reserve Artillery and attached temporarily to Battery K, 1st New York Light Artillery.
 Shepard also saw action at Chancellorsville, Gettysburg and the Battle of Mine Run.

 Corporal Shepard was discharged on the 7th and reenlisted on February 8, 1864, in the 11th IBNYA at Brandy Station, Va. as a veteran volunteer under General Order 191 signed June 25, 1863.
 He was again discharged on April 23, 1864, after petitioning the Army for a transfer to the Navy under General Order 91 of 1864.